mohdrafey1/50-days-50-project/README.md

 # Practice
-Practicing Html Css and JavaScript with 50 days 50 project this projects are made with the help of brad traversy tutorial .
+Practicing Html Css and JavaScript with 50 days 50 project.
+This projects are made with the help of brad traversy tutorial .
-It is simple and easy to understand..
+It is simple and easy to understand.. and only based on html css and js.